 September 28-October 3, 2014.
 Mendoza, Argentina

-STEPPE is a new consortium to champion support for sedimentary geology research and education, and to facilitate development of integrated, multidisciplinary projects.
-Visit the STEPPE website.
+STEPPE is a consortium to champion support for sedimentary geology research and education, and to facilitate development of integrated, multidisciplinary projects.

 Humans are now a major force in altering the Earth and its biota—we live in the Anthropocene.
 Current challenges include finding ways to mitigate human impacts on biodiversity, and developing means to sustain and restore the ecosystem services on which we depend.
 Conservation Paleobiology, the application of geohistorical records to the conservation and restoration of biodiversity and ecosystem services, can lead this effort.
 Read the NSF Workshop Report!